How Much Does a Chatbot Cost – Can New Models Reduce Enterprise Risk?

-Conversational AI platforms – known as virtual assistants or chatbots – represent a promising technology that is already projected to reduce chatbot pricing and cut business expenses by as much as $8 billion in less than five years.
+Conversational AI platforms, known as virtual assistants or chatbots, represent a promising technology that is already projected to reduce chatbot costs and cut business expenses by as much as $8 billion in less than five years.
 However, despite the transformative revolution and the promise it brings, chatbots are not mature enough yet for businesses to fully rely on them to perform all tasks.
+TechSee explores the key formula for analyzing how much a chatbot costs and explores new performance-based pricing.

 - target audience